 - the number of persons in Jersey or elsewhere to whom the invitation is so communicated does not exceed 50.

 If a prospectus is being issued by a company in respect of its own securities, the issuing company must be a public company.
-It is a criminal offence for a private company to issue a prospectus in relation its own securities.

 Digital identity and onboarding